pkulchenko/ZeroBraneStudio/doc-faq.md

 ## Is it possible to debug dynamic fragments loaded with `loadstring()`?

+Yes; starting from v0.38 if you step into `loadstring()` call, the IDE will open a new window with the code you can then step through.
-Yes; you can specify a filename as the second parameter to `loadstring` and have that file in your project directory with the same content as what's loaded with `loadstring`.
+If you use an older version, you can specify a filename as the second parameter to `loadstring` and have that file in your project directory with the same content as what's loaded with `loadstring`.
 You can then open that file in the IDE or configure it to auto-open it for you.

 ## Is debugging of Lua 5.2 applications supported?